-Take your instant ramen to the next level with this super easy and quick curry ramen.
-Super easy lunch or dinner.
-Highly customizable – your choice of veggies, protein, and garnishments.
+Take your instant ramen to the next level with these super quick and easy curry ramen noodles.
+Customize it with your choice of veggies, protein, and garnishments.

 - Sour cream: For a creamy soup/sauce.

 - Kosher salt: If you decide to include the flavor packet, I recommend skipping the salt and just adding some to taste.

 - Garlic chili sauce: This is optional, but highly recommend for additional flavor.
 Sambal Oelek would work as well.

 - Your choice of veggies: For ease and speed, I recommend veggies that do not require pre-cooking.
 I typically use a combination of two or more of the following: bamboo shoots, water chestnuts, sliced baby corn, sliced jalapenos, diced bell pepper, sliced red onion, sliced avocado (although it’s a fruit actually), and spinach.
 You could certainly opt to use potatoes, broccoli, cauliflower, etc. You would need to pre-cook these options however.